 It seems I’m not alone.
-In Hold On to Your Kids: Why Parents Need to Matter More Than Peers, authors Gordon Neufeld and Gabor Maté say that kids need to value parental input over their peers.
+In Hold On to Your Kids: Why Parents Need to Matter More Than Peers (affiliate link), authors Gordon Neufeld and Gabor Maté say that kids need to value parental input over their peers.
 What does a healthy parent child connection look like?

 Peer approval is normal, but a child shouldn’t place so much emphasis on whether her friends like her or not.
 Her friends don’t have her best interest in mind the same way a parent does.
 Any influence they may have on kids isn’t as well-thought out as a parent’s.

 Imagine having a lifelong, close relationship with your kids, long into their adulthood.
 This can only come when both of you love and respect one another.
 Many adults still harbor resentment towards their parents, or don’t want to be with them.

 But a close parent child connection shows plenty of respect.
 You may disagree, you may have to discipline, but beneath all that is a strong respect for each other.